ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/ISensorPointingSpinning.rst

             :widths: auto

             * - :py:attr:`~ansys.stk.core.stkobjects.ISensorPointingSpinning.spin_axis_azimuth`
+              - The azimuth of the spin axis, i.e. the angle from the parent object's +X axis about the +Z axis in a right-handed sense.
+Uses Angle Dimension.
             * - :py:attr:`~ansys.stk.core.stkobjects.ISensorPointingSpinning.spin_axis_elevation`
+              - The elevation of the spin axis, i.e. the angle between the spin axis and the parent object's body-fixed XY plane, measured as positive in the direction of the parent object's body-fixed +Z axis.
+Uses Angle Dimension.
             * - :py:attr:`~ansys.stk.core.stkobjects.ISensorPointingSpinning.spin_axis_cone_angle`
+              - The cone angle used in defining the spin axis, i.e. the angle between the spin axis and the sensor boresight.
+As the boresight spins about the spin axis, it maintains this angular distance away from the spin axis.
+Uses Angle Dimension.
             * - :py:attr:`~ansys.stk.core.stkobjects.ISensorPointingSpinning.scan_mode`
+              - The scan mode of the sensor, a member of the AgESnScanMode enumeration.
             * - :py:attr:`~ansys.stk.core.stkobjects.ISensorPointingSpinning.clock_angle_start`
+              - The start angle, i.e. the angle about the sensor's spin axis at which scanning begins.
+Zero is relative to the X axis in the spin axis coordinate frame.
+Uses Angle Dimension.
             * - :py:attr:`~ansys.stk.core.stkobjects.ISensorPointingSpinning.clock_angle_stop`
+              - The stop angle, i.e. the angle about the sensor's spin axis at which scanning ends and/or reverses direction.
+Uses Angle Dimension.
             * - :py:attr:`~ansys.stk.core.stkobjects.ISensorPointingSpinning.spin_rate`
+              - Rate at which the boresight spins about the spin axis, measured in revolutions per minute.
+The spin is positive in a right-handed sense about the spin axis.
+Negative rate can be used to create a spin in the opposite direction.
+Uses AngleRate Dimension.
             * - :py:attr:`~ansys.stk.core.stkobjects.ISensorPointingSpinning.offset_angle`
+              - The initial offset angle, i.e. the angle about the spin axis where the sensor boresight is at time zero.
+Uses Angle Dimension.

 Import detail